- This event has passed.

 This ambition has led him to work in various roles and context: a workshop-leader of original music and theatre pieces amongst diverse age groups and learning developments, a music practitioner within elderly communities, a concert and festival producer, a composer/performer of experimental vocal works, and a collaborative installation artist.
 Anthony has worked within institutions such as The McCarter Theatre Center, The Juilliard School, and the Barbican Centre.
 His projects have been showed and/or performed as part of the Tate Modern: Tate Exchange (London), the Barbican Centre’s Dialogue, UnFinished, and Curious festivals (London), Guild Hall of East Hampton (Long Island, NY), Duck Creek Arts Center (Long Island, NY), and other community focused centers.

-Anthony currently serves as the Patti Kenner Senior Associate for Learning and Public Engagement at Guild Hall of East Hampton.
+Anthony currently serves as the Patti Kenner Director of Learning & New Works at Guild Hall of East Hampton.
 The role aims to support the next generation of artists, theater makers and creative professionals through the development and creation of high quality, inventive and pioneering educational offerings.

 Anthony is a graduate of the Guildhall School of Music & Drama (M.M.
 Music Leadership), The Juilliard School’s Professional Apprenticeship Program, and Westminster Choir College (B.M.
 Music Education & Vocal Performance).
 Tutors, Mentors, and Coaches include Zehava Gal, J.J.
 Penna, Dr. Amanda Quist, Kirstin Ek, Natasha Zielazinski, Sigrun Saevarsdottir-Griffiths, Nell Catchpole, and Dinah Stabb.